mamba-org/mamba/docs/source/usage/specs.rst

 The ``libmambapy.specs`` submodule contains object to *describe* abstraction in the Conda ecosystem.
 They are purely functional and do not have any observable impact on the user system.
-For instance ``libmambapy.specs.Channel`` is used to describe a channel but does not download any file.
+For instance :cpp:type:`libmambapy.specs.Channel <mamba::specs::Channel>` is used to describe a channel but does not download any file.

 CondaURL
 --------
-The ``CondaURL`` is a rich URL object that has additional capabilities for dealing with tokens, platforms, and packages.
+The :cpp:type:`CondaURL <mamba::specs::CondaURL>` is a rich URL object that has additional capabilities for dealing with tokens, platforms, and packages.

 To parse a string into a ``CondaURL``, use ``CondaURL.parse`` as follows: